smart-ex/js-quizzy/docs/ARCHITECTURE.md

 # Architecture Documentation

-This document describes the technical architecture and design decisions for JS Quiz Master.
+This document describes the technical architecture and design decisions for JS Quizzy.

 ## Overview

-JS Quiz Master is a fully client-side, offline-first Progressive Web App (PWA) built with Next.js 16.
+JS Quizzy is a fully client-side, offline-first Progressive Web App (PWA) built with Next.js 16.
 It requires no backend and works entirely in the browser using localStorage for persistence.

 ## Tech Stack